 The victim’s sensory and motor function is normal

 CAUSES OF A SPINAL CORD INJURY

 It is unfortunate how a certain impact, jolt or level of pressure can cause a spinal cord injury and change a person’s life forever.
 Just a few examples of these injuries can include:

 - Spinal Cord Injury due to a car accident

 - Spinal cord injury from a boat accident

 - Slip and fall spinal cord injury

 - Spinal cord injury from violence or an assault

-Our attorneys understand how devastating this can be.
+Our accident attorneys understand how devastating this can be.
 When a life altering accident like this happens because of someone else’s negligence, you need to hire a firm that will help you seek the compensation you and your family need and deserve for your spinal cord injury.
 Contact our firm today for your free consultation.